Funded Grand Challenges Pathways

 - The Power of Immigration and Acculturation Narratives to Cross Borders and Build Bridges

-Jesse Montaño (English),, Regan Postma-Montano (Modern and Classical Languages), DEBORAH VAN DUINEN (Education)
+Jesse Montaño (English), REGAN POSTMA-MONTANO (World Languages and Cultures), DEBORAH VAN DUINEN (Education)

 Three courses — Encounter with Cultures (IDS 200, GLD), Senior Seminar: Between the World and You (IDS 495, SRS) and Spanish for Social Justice (SPAN 122, FL2) — will explore the vital educational effects of crossing borders, both across and within cultures.
 Border-crossing generates the dissonance of cultural adjustments but also builds bridges and connections.
 Looking at and listening to the borders people within our community have to cross on a daily basis (mental, emotional, cultural, racial, socioeconomic, academic) teaches the bridge-building skills of perspective, understanding and empathy.
 By looking at common texts through different disciplines, students will learn that knowledge is multivalent, best seen through different lenses.
 They will discover the power of the liberal arts at the intersection of multiple disciplines.
 By analyzing the composition of narratives — from the elemental parts of storytelling and how they reflect culture, to what cultural ingredients are used, even to ways of speaking and the places where it takes place — students will better understand the immersive power of listening and storytelling.
 These courses build toward action, empowering students to respond to issues of immigration and acculturation in our society, our community, and our college.

 - Imagining Peace